italo-granato/starmie/README.md

 Bugs, feature requests and miscellana
 =====================================

-Please submit any bugs or features requests as an issue to <https://github.com/sa-lee/starmie/issues> Pull requests are completely welcome.
+Please submit any bugs or feature requests as an issue to <https://github.com/sa-lee/starmie/issues>

 References
 ==========